 Marshmallow root is another herb that gets slippery when wet.
 It is excellent in the treatment of prenatal reflux.
 You have to purchase the herb in bulk form and make tea, or you can take capsules.
 Dose 1 cup of tea twice daily.
 To prepare, steep 1TBS of the chopped root in 1 cup of water for 30 minutes, then drink.
 Or take 2 capsules 2-4 times daily.

-2. Chew 10 or so raw almonds.
-Almonds help to tone the lower esophageal sphincter (LES), the muscular gateway between the esophagus and the stomach, keeping stomach acid in its proper place!
+Raw Almonds: Almonds help to tone the lower esophageal sphincter (LES), the muscular gateway between the esophagus and the stomach, keeping stomach acid in its proper place!
+Chew 8 or 10 raw, unroasted, unsalted almonds daily.

 Wishing you a joyous and comfortable pregnancy!